ahmadrosid/hl/README.md

 # 🌴 HL (WIP)
-Syntax highlighting written in Rust.
-The project is designed to generate html syntax highlighting for the given file.
+Syntax highlighting written in Rust inspired by github syntax highlighter.
+The project is designed to generate html syntax highlighting.
+Originally I used at [heline.dev](https://heline.dev).

-This software is inspired by github syntax highlighter.

 ### 💡 Example
 ```bash